Cyber Resilience Act (CRA)

 Transparency for the user

-Key measure:
+Key action:

-Vulnerability & Incident Management
+Vulnerability and Incident Management

 Manufacturers must report: